-A typical single-storey wooden house in Baracoa ff Fuerte Matachín (Museo Municipal) Calle Martí y Malecón.
-Tel (21) 642 122.
-8am-noon & 2-6pm daily.
-Calle Martin Museum, which provides an interesting overview of local history, is housed in a military fortress built during the Colonial period to defend the city from pirates.
-(Piracy was particularly active in the 18th and 19th centuries.)
-The displays start with archaeological Colufinds of the pre-Columbian era, and are followed by documents, maps, paintings and prints related to Spanish domination, pirates, slaves and the plantations.
-There is an interesting natural history section with specimens of Polymita snails (see p245) and almiqui (a rat-sized mammal, see p244).
+A typical single-storey wooden house in Baracoa

+Truerte Matachín (Museo Municipal)

+Calle Martí y Malecón.
+Tel (21) 642

+122. Sam-noon & 2-6pm daily.

+Signification of the same and same a

+The displays start with archaeological finds of the pre-Columbian era, and are followed by documents, maps, paintings and prints related to Spanish domination, pirates, slaves and Statue of Columbus, Museo Municipal garden Columbian era, and English domination, pirates, slaves and Statue of Columbus, Museo Municipal garden Columbus, Museo M

+19th centuries.)

+the plantations.

+There is an interesting natural history section with specimens on display, including the Polymita snails (see p245).
 The museum is also a historical and geographical research centre and fosters initiatives to preserve and develop local culture.
 Along the fort walls is a battery of cannons facing seawards, and a small garden.
-El Malecón This is the seafront that connects the two 19th-century forts in Baracoa: Fuerte Matachín, to the east, and Fuerte de la Punta, to the Malecón is ideal for a quiet stroll during the week.
-On Saturdays a bustling food market is held here in the morning, and in the evening the road is prepared for the noche baracoesa, a lively folk festival during which people eat, drink and dance along the seafront.
+Fl Malecón This is the seafront that connects the two 19th-century forts in Baracoa: Fuerte Matachin to the east and Fuerte de la Punta, to the west, now a restaurant.
+The Malecón is ideal for a quiet stroll during the week.
+On Saturdays a bustling food market is held here in the morning, and in the evening the road is prepared for the noche baracoesa, a noche baracoesa, a lively folk festival during which people eat, drink and dance along the seafront.
+VISITORS' CHECKLIST she became active in the 26 July Movement and entertained Castro, Che and other revolutionaries.

+The hotel foyer has photographs and relics belonging to this eccentric figure, who was later immortalized by the novelist Alejo Carpentier (see p29) in his work The Consecration of Spring.
 Hotel La Rusa Halfway along the Malecón is Hotel La Rusa, a historic hotel that once belonged to the Russian princess Magdalena Rowenskaya, who fled her country with her husband in 1917 after the October Revolution.
 She eventually settled in Baracoa, where she ended up opening a restaurant and giving singing lessons.
 Much later.
-VISITORS' CHECKLIST Guantánamo.
-Road Map F4.
-50,000. ↓ 4 km (2 miles) west of town, (21) 422 16.
-Ave.
-Los Mártires, esq.
-Martí, (21) 422 39. ↓ Cubatur, Calle Maceo 149 esg.
-Pelayo Cuervo, (21) 645 306. ↓ Sat. she became active in the 26 July Movement and entertained Castro, Che and other revolutionaries.
-The hotel foyer has photographs and relics belonging to this eccentric figure, who was later immortalized by the novelist Alejo Carpentier (see p29) in his work The Consecration of Spring.